 In the fourteenth century, Petrarch and other Italian humanists discovered manuscripts containing more than 900 letters, of which more than 800 were written by Cicero, and nearly 100 by others to him.
 This correspondence affords a revelation of the man, all the more striking because most of the letters were not intended for publication.
 Six works on rhetorical subjects survive intact and another in fragments.
 Seven major philosophical works are extant in part or in whole, and there are a number of shorter compositions either preserved or known by title or fragments.
 Of his poetry, some is original, some translated from the Greek.

-The Loeb Classical Library edition of Cicero is in thirty volumes.
+The Loeb Classical Library edition of Cicero is in thirty volumes (numbered to XXIX, the Philippics having been assigned XVa and XVb).